 Unlike most conventional chemotherapy drugs, cannabinoids appear to kill tumor cells without adversely affecting surrounding normal cells.
 This could be great news for people interested in the link between cannabis and cancer.

-Looking at the Big Picture on Medical Marijuana
+The Big Picture on Medical Marijuana

 Pharmaceuticals used for appetite, nausea, and pain, as well as insomnia, neuropathy, and fatigue often produce unwanted side effects.
 Cannabis may control symptoms with fewer adverse effects.